 Downsizing is not just for baby boomers or empty nesters.
-There are many younger couples that are looking to lighten their cost of living.
-When looking for a home to downsize into or looking for your dream home to live in for a long period of time, there are many home features that need to be taken into consideration that you wouldn't think of when buying a home.
-Read on to get more detailed information on the things you would need in a downsizing perfect home.
+Many younger couples are looking to lighten their cost of living.
+When looking for a home to downsize into or your dream home to live in for a long time, many home features that you wouldn't think of when buying a home need to be considered.
+Read on for more detailed information on what you would need in a downsizing perfect home.

 If you are considering downsizing to make your life easier, keep these downsizing home tips in mind when looking for that perfect home.